Skip to Main Content ↓

 Upcoming Workshops

-Our workshop topics include instructional design strategies, assessments, instructional technology, and teaching and learning theories. *NOTE: Meeting room links will appear in your email after registering for the workshop.
+Our workshop topics include instructional design strategies, assessments, instructional technology, and teaching and learning theories. *NOTE: Meeting rooms will appear in your confirmation email after registering for the workshop.

 TIME: 12:00pm - 1:15pm